 Taxation must be as clear and simple as possible.
 Several overlapping taxes on the same activities must be avoided, because they blur the picture of a company’s overall tax burden.

 Finland must remain an attractive target for international capital, and we should not be quick to dismiss the effect of taxes in global markets.
-This will be even more important once the COVID-19 pandemic is over.
+This is even more important in these times laden with crisis.

 Taxation must support private ownership and wealth creation as well as citizens’ capacity to prepare financially for old age.
 Income disparities are moderate in Finland, and tax debate should not be adversarial.